kaije/kaije/README.md

 - Helped implement and evolve CI/CD pipelines in Bitbucket
 - Helped design and deploy a cost-efficient, cloud-based infrastructure for running scheduled functional tests on our private hosts using BrowserStack, AWS Lambda, and ECS Fargate
 - Built a custom web component using the Stencil.js framework, deployed it to AWS S3 and CloudFront, and embedded the result in our staff portal
-- Written a _lot_ of documentation for various audiences - which is totally fine, because I happen to like writing docs!
+- Written a _lot_ of documentation for various audiences - which is totally fine, because I happen to love writing documentation!

 I'm currently focused on: